CosmaLab/CLUSTER_ANALYSIS/CLUSTER_ANALYSIS_main/README.md

 - .bin files of localizations list.
 (First generate a list of localizations of ROIs of interest.
 Make also sure that they are properly corrected for drift.)

 ###### Note:
-.bin file is the output format of the Nikon NSTORM localization files.
+.bin file is the output format of the Nikon N-STORM localization files.
 In case your localization lists are not in that format, you may want to use Insight3.m file to generate them.